MuharremKoroglu/Oto_Galeri/README.md

 #### Thank You for taking the time to view my repository

 ## <h2> About This App <img src = "https://c.tenor.com/JsoERRQcZqYAAAAi/thumbs-up-joypixels.gif" width = 32px></h2>
 This app is a auto gallery and shows how developers can use the Stateful Widget.
 Correspondingly, you see the Expanded Widget in the Column.
 This widget helps to make a scalable image.
 Besides, Car's images have TextButton Widget.
 Thanks to this widget, you can tap into images.
-There are images' names in Card Widgets under the TextButton.
+There are car's qualifications in Card Widgets under the TextButton.
 These names come from the List of String.
 On the other hand, the developer can see the dart: math's library.
 This library is used to generate a Random number.
 Finally, you can also see that different text font is used.

 <h2> Used Technologies <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 42px> </h2>
 <div class="row">